 - 9.1.
-Technical security features, such as anti-virus software, are kept up-todate and managed by the Central IT Team. - 9.2.
+Technical security features, such as anti-virus software, are kept up-to-date and managed by the Central IT Team. - 9.2.
 Firewalls are switched on at all times. - 9.3.
 The Central IT Team review the firewalls on a regular basis to ensure they are running correctly, and to carry out any required updates. - 9.4.
-Staff and pupils are advised not to download unapproved software or open unfamiliar email attachments. - 9.5.
-Staff members and pupils report all malware and virus attacks to the ICT Lead and if appropriate, the Principal. - 9.6.
-All members of staff have their own unique usernames and private passwords to access the school's systems. - 9.7.
-All pupils are provided with their own unique username and private passwords for the organisation's Google Suite (Classroom). - 9.8.
-Staff members and pupils are responsible for keeping their passwords private. - 9.9.
-Passwords have a minimum and maximum length and require a mixture of characters to ensure they are as secure as possible. - 9.10.Passwords resets will be encouraged at least termly. - 9.11.Users are not permitted to share their login details with others and are not allowed to log in as another user at any time. - 9.12.Users are required to log out of devices when they are not in use. - 9.13.Users inform the appropriate staff if they forget their login details, who will arrange for the user to access the systems under different login details. - 9.14.
-If a user is found to be sharing their login details or otherwise mistreating the password system, the procedures in the ICT Acceptable Use Agreement will be followed. - 9.15.Full details of the school's network security measures can be requested from the Central IT Team.
+Staff and children and young people are advised not to download unapproved software or open unfamiliar email attachments. - 9.5.
+Staff members and children and young people report all malware and virus attacks to the ICT Lead and if appropriate, the Principal. - 9.6.
+All members of staff have their own unique usernames and privatepasswords to access the school's systems. - 9.7.
+All children and young people are provided with their own unique username and privatepasswords for the organisation's Google Suite (Classroom). - 9.8.
+Staff members and children and young people are responsible for keeping their passwordsprivate. - 9.9.
+Passwords have a minimum and maximum length and require a mixture of characters to ensure they are as secure as possible. - 9.10.
+Passwords resets will be encouraged at least termly.

+- 9.11.
+Users are not permitted to share their login details with others and are not allowed to log in as another user at any time. - 9.12.
+Users are required to log out of devices when they are not in use. - 9.13.
+Users inform the appropriate staff if they forget their login details, who will arrange for the user to access the systems under different login details. - 9.14.
+If a user is found to be sharing their login details or otherwise mistreating the password system, the procedures in the ICT Acceptable Use Agreement will be followed. - 9.15.
+Full details of the school's network security measures can be requested from the Central IT Team.